kennykos/kennykos.github.io/_books/2021-02-26-pride-and-prejudice.md

 olid: OL7245993M # if no image (Open Library ID)
 isbn:  # if no olid (dashes are optional)
 title: "Pride and Prejudice"
-author: Janue Austin
+author: Jane Austin
-year: 2018
+year: 1812
 status: Finished

 ---